Rioba-Ian/roadmap-sh-backend/readme.md

 weather-api-service-app-1    | cache-hit
 ```

-For a detailed documentation you can visit the projects readme.
+For a detailed documentation you can visit the projects [README](./weather-api-service/README.md).